 The State of Arizona has implemented the Arizona Management System which utilizes the LEAN principles.
-Transit has participated in continuously evaluating our processes to improve them which reaching our goals.
+Transit has participated in continuously evaluating our processes to improve them while reaching our goals.

 Long range goals are established as part of the agency's Long-Range Transportation Plan.
-Current Long Range planning efforts are contained in the published What Moves You Arizona 2040 adopted in February 2018.
+The current long range planning efforts are contained in the published 2050 Arizona Long Range Transportation Plan: